What is corneal disease?

 Ocular herpes (herpes of the eye)

-Ocular herpes produces sores on the surface of the cornea; over time, the inflammation can spread deeper into the cornea and eye.
+Ocular herpes produces sores on the surface of the cornea that can lead to scarring and reduced vision.
+The inflammation can spread deeper into the cornea and eye.

 There is no cure for ocular herpes, but it can often be controlled with the use of antiviral drugs.